 - Numbness and/or tingling sensations

 - Feeling lightheaded or like you may faint

 So, what is the difference between a panic attack and an anxiety attack?
 Anxiety attacks have a few more emotional symptoms attached to them only because they are usually linked to a situation or concern.
 Let’s take a look at the differences in emotional symptoms.
 The only emotional symptoms associated with panic attacks are general fear, fear of dying or losing control, and detachment from the world or yourself.

 - Fear (but not necessarily a fear of losing control)

-In addition, the way in which panic attacks occur explain why the difference in the emotional symptoms.
+In addition, the way in which panic attacks occur explains why the difference in the emotional symptoms.
 Panic attacks come on suddenly.
-They seem to come for no reason, and they are unexpected.
+They seem to come for no reason, and it is impossible to expect them.
 This makes the person feel like they are losing control or possibly dying (two of the fears).
 Whereas, anxiety attacks are always connected to some problem, worry, or issue.
 So, anxiety attacks may build up over time and can vary in severity.
-You can have a mild anxiety attack, and you may have a vague idea what it’s about.
+You can have a mild anxiety attack, and you may have a vague idea of what it’s about.
 Although it’s still uncomfortable and frightening, you feel some sense of control.

 During a panic attack, you may not have been worrying about anything.
 Nothing was building up in your mind, but you suddenly had an attack of the symptoms.
 This is more startling and frightening.

 The last difference worth noting is that the latest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) recognizes panic attacks, whereas anxiety attacks are not recognized in the DSM-5.